codegirls/first-steps/resources.md

     can't do it, try something smaller.
 * Your Favourite Search Engine is your friend
 * (a lot of) stumbling around is normal!
+* Don't give up, take a break, watch a cute kitty video and try again.
+Most times, once you cleared you mind, the solution is found much easier.
 * use the developer tools of your browser

 ## Tools